 dentist.
 It’s a bit like having a fear of heights, or of spiders.

-seeking that cure are those who WANT to overcome it for some reason,
+to overcome the fear for some reason,

 i.e.. learning to skydive, or wanting to live in a hot country that has

-And there are several options to help.
+There are several options to help with dental phobia.